JaytheSpazz/PipeHow/content/posts/new-plastermodule.md

 }
 ```

-Our function takes an string as input, checks if it contains exactly 8 digits and outputs true or false.
+Our function takes a mandatory string as input, checks if it contains exactly 8 digits and outputs true or false.
 We could have made it take an integer as input, but that would mean numbers starting with zero might make it not behave the way we expect it to.
 Functions in PowerShell output anything you write to the pipeline, so the three lines below would result in the same functionality.

 ```ps1
 [bool]($AccountNumber -match '^\d{8}$')